nicogent/nicogent/README.md

 - 👋 Hi, I’m @nicogent
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning python
+- 🌱 I’m currently at eigth week of CS50x

 <!---